6 Step Blueprint To Success

 - and are there any negative effects? (if there are you might want to make adjustments).

-- above all why do you want these outcome/s?
+- Above all why do you want this outcome/s?

 Always write the required outcomes down, incorporating answers to the above questions, in as much detail as is appropriate for the people involved.

-Go here to learn a sure-fire method for discovering your whys.
+Go here to learn a sure-fire method to discover your whys!

 Also, realise that nothing is set in stone here.
-There may well be additions, deletions or adjustments to the outcome/s as you progress through the hGh steps.
+There may well be additions, deletions or adjustments to the outcome/s as you progress through the G.R.O.W.T.H.
+Process steps.
 There is no right or wrong; only what works for you.

 - Specific – have you defined specifically, in enough detail, what you want to achieve?